Hubspot Blog Feed

 3) Predictive analytics: The Internet of Things (IoT), with production machine sensors, has been gaining a lot of traction around the world.
 The data collected can help improve overall equipment efficiency (OEE), improve preventative maintenance that in turn can improve OEE and production quality.

-- Improve OEE: Most companies use AI only to predict machine failures but miss out on the true potential of AI to improve OEE.
+- Improve OEE: Most companies use AI to predict machine failures, but miss out on the true potential of AI to improve OEE.
 When working on change-over time reductions, single minute exchange of die (SMED) techniques measure time from the last part of the previous run to the first good part of the next run.
 However, there is still time wasted, during this procedure.
 AI can identify gaps, analyze the data from sensors, and help find patterns that lead to loss of time.
 Using time stamp data of each job can help in improving OEE and reduce downtime and changeover time.

 - Improving Preventative Maintenance Program: Sensor generated data can be analyzed using unsupervised learning algorithms to find deviations that can give an early warning of a component nearing failure.